spacefoot/pricer/README.md

 ### Markups for price computed from purchase price

-__Align markup__: This is the markup on selling price in percentage used to compute the lower limit of a price aligned to competitor price
+__Align markup__: This is the markup on selling price in percentage used to compute the lower limit of a price aligned to competitor price.

+The default value is null, alignement to competitor is disabled.

-__Target markup__: This is the markup on selling price in percentage used to compute the price when there is no competitor
+__Target markup__: This is the markup on selling price in percentage used to compute the price when there is no competitor.

+The default value is 0%.

 ```php